Communication Sciences and Disorders

 Undergraduates have multiple opportunities to participate in research both in and out of their classes.
 Students who complete research projects can present at local, state, and national conferences.

 Use your knowledge for good.
-Undergraduate students have multiple opportunities to serve East Texas through innovative faculty and clinic initiatives like “Pop Up Preschool”, hearing screenings, head-start programs, and many others.
+Undergraduate students have multiple opportunities to serve East Texas through innovative faculty and clinic initiatives.

 Pathways to Employment